|

 had a celestial affect on the soul.
 This was everything that a

 mystical paradise should look like.
-The color and light made
+The air was crisp with color

 Vejhon look alive and magical.